greenboxal/doggohub/doc/workflow/importing/import_projects_from_fogbugz.md

-# Import your project from FogBugz to GitLab
+# Import your project from FogBugz to DoggoHub

 It only takes a few simple steps to import your project from FogBugz.
 The importer will import all of your cases and comments with original case numbers and timestamps.
-You will also have the opportunity to map FogBugz users to GitLab users.
+You will also have the opportunity to map FogBugz users to DoggoHub users.

-* From your GitLab dashboard click 'New project'
+* From your DoggoHub dashboard click 'New project'

 * Click on the 'FogBugz' button